-The wider BPP topography generally slopes downhill towards the site, which is in a natural low point of the park.
-Vehicular access into the park is via Beckenham Hill Road (A2015), although the site itself is not accessible by public road.
+The wider BPP topography generally slopes downhill towards the northeast.
+Vehicular access into the park is via Beckenham Hill Road (A2015), although the Site itself is not accessible by public road.

 2.2 Geology

 The 2016 ground investigation generally confirmed the published geology and identified the strata set out in Table 2.2 below.
 This information has been updated following preliminary trial pitting for reinstatement of the lake.